Sustainable Catering

 ORCA

-We have an innovative solution for handling leftover food that cannot be donated to the local community, for example hot dishes or easily perishable items.
 ORCA is a machine that uses a combination of air, water, and microbiology to convert food waste into a safe liquid.
 This liquid can be disposed of through the sanitary sewer system.
 The technology simulates the biological processes found in our bodies and other living organisms, creating an ideal environment for microorganisms to digest the food waste.
 At the wastewater treatment plant, the liquid can be transformed into renewable and sustainable energy.
 This approach effectively eliminates the need for food waste to be sent to landfills, reducing both carbon dioxide and methane gas emissions.
-Since we started using the ORCA machine in April of last year, we have diverted over 14,500kg of food waste from landfill, which is the equivalent of fully loaded double decker bus.

 Olleco

-Olleco collect our used cooking oil to create high quality biofuels for transport, powering the vehicles used to collect it.
+Cooking oils often present an issue within sustainable catering solutions – as it can be difficult to dispose of in an environmentally-safe way.
+To resolve this, we work with Olleco, who collect our used cooking oil to create high quality biofuels for transport, powering the vehicles used to collect it.
 Whilst you can make biodiesel from many different crops, this places a burden on land needed to grow food and could contribute to deforestation and threaten biodiversity.

 Creating biodiesel from something that would otherwise go to waste, makes it one of the greenest possible alternatives to fossil fuels.
-Used cooking oils and fats are the ideal to refine into biodiesel, and because they can’t be recycled into either human or the animal food supply chains.
+Used cooking oils and fats are the ideal to refine into biodiesel, particularly because they can’t be recycled into either human or the animal food supply chains.
 Due to the food safety risk they pose, this is by far the most sustainable way to dispose of them.
 Using biodiesel in adapted vehicles reduces carbon emissions by 89% compared to fossil diesel.

 Bottled Water Coolers